Difference Between Lotion, Cream, Gel and More Difference Between Lotion, Cream, Gel and More

 Now, what are balms?
 Balms tend to be very thick and almost solid, with a waxy texture.
 Their base contains fatty oils rather than the water base used in lotions or gels.
 They are highly concentrated and aren’t rapidly absorbed by your skin.
 They create a barrier to lock in the moisture and are for people experiencing extreme dryness on body parts such as knuckles and elbows.

-Now that you know about the difference between a lotion, cream and more, browse through a wide range of Garnier skincare products and include your favourite hydrating moisturisers, gel facewash, moisturising body lotion, and more into your skincare routine right away to flaunt the healthy skin of your dreams!
+Now that you know about the difference between a lotion, cream, and more, browse through a wide range of skincare products by Garnier and include your favourite hydrating moisturisers, gel creams, body lotions, and more into your skincare routine right away to flaunt the healthy skin of your dreams!
+Check out more skincare tips and regimens to get flawless, glowing skin through all seasons.